1. Registration & Payment

 When are final balances due?

-Any lead contact unpaid balances need to be paid upon arrival at Check-In.
+Any lead contact unpaid balances need to be paid upon arrival at check-in.
 No keys can be given if there is a balance due on anyone’s account from your group.
 It would be helpful to pay those before you arrive.
 If you are planning to send in a check, PLEASE do not mail the two weeks prior to conference starting, as we pack up the office and head to campus early.
 You may bring it with you to campus.

 What if anyone in my group registers and then needs to cancel?